-Abbreviation / Acronym: Description: Alive Supervision Kind of supervision that checks if a Supervised Entity executed in a correct frequency.
+Abbreviation / Acronym: Description: Alive Indication An indication of a Supervised Entity to signal its aliveness by calling a checkpoint used for Alive Supervision.
+Alive Supervision Kind of supervision that checks if a Supervised Entity executed in a correct frequency.
 Checkpoint A point in the control flow of a Supervised Entity where the activity is reported.

 Deadline Supervision Kind of supervision that checks if the execution time between two Checkpoints is within minimum/maximum time limit.
+Final Checkpoint The ending Checkpoint of a Graph.
+There can be zero or more Final Checkpoints for each Graph.
 Global Supervision Status Status that summarizes the Local Supervision Status of all Supervised Entities.
+Graph A set of Checkpoints connected through Transitions, where at least one of Checkpoints is an Initial Checkpoint.
+There is a path (through Transitions) between any two Checkpoints of the Graph.
+Health Channel Channel providing information about the health status of a (sub)system.
+This might be the Global Supervision Status of an application, the result any test routine or the status reported by a (sub)system (e.g. voltage monitoring, OS kernel, ECU status,).
+Health Channel Supervision Kind of supervision that checks if the health indicators registered by the supervised software are within the tolerances/limits.
+Health Monitoring Supervision of the software behaviour for correct timing and sequence.
 Health Status A set of states that are relevant to the supervised software (e.g. a Voltage State, an application state, the result of a RAM monitoring algorithm).
-Health Status Supervision Kind of supervision that checks if the health indicators registered by the supervised software are within the tolerances/limits.
-Logical Supervision Kind of online supervision of software that checks if the soft- ware (Supervised Entity or set of Supervised Entities) is executed in the sequence defined by the programmer (by the developed code).
-Local Supervision Status Status that represents the current result of Alive Supervision, Deadline Supervision and Logical Supervision of a single Super- vised Entity.
+Health Status Supervision Check if the health indicators registered by the supervised software are within the tolerances/limits.
+Initial Checkpoint The starting Checkpoint of a Graph.
+There can be one or more Initial Checkpoints for each Graph.
+Logical Supervision Kind of online supervision of software that checks if the software (Supervised Entity or set of Supervised Entities) is executed in the sequence defined by the programmer (by the developed code).
+Local Supervision Status Status that represents the current result of Alive Supervision, Deadline Supervision and Logical Supervision of a single Supervised Entity.
+Machine see [3] AUTOSAR Glossary Platform Health Management Health Monitoring for the Adaptive Platform

 Supervised Entity A software entity which is included in the supervision.
-A Super- vised Entity denotes a collection of Checkpoints within a software component.
+A Supervised Entity denotes a collection of Checkpoints within a software component.
 There may be zero, one or more Supervised Entities in a Software Component.
-A Supervised Entity may be instanti- ated multiple times, in which case each instance is independently supervised.
+A Supervised Entity may be instantiated multiple times, in which case each instance is independently supervised.
 Supervision Mode An overall state of a microcontroller or virtual machine.
 Modes are mutually exclusive and all Supervised Entities are in the same Supervision Mode.
 A mode can be e.g. Startup, Shutdown, Low power.
 SE Supervised Entity.